-Before joining the French Foreign Legion — 9 things you should know.
+Before Joining the French Foreign Legion — 9 Things You Should Know

 Perhaps you were in a drinking and driving accident, maybe you are running away from a broken marriage, or quite honestly, you just do not feel like paying back those insane student loans anytime soon.
 Whatever your reason, you have found the French Foreign Legion, the only place in the world for second chances.

 Rather than hearing from a writer who met a Legionnaire in a bar, or read a book and feels like an expert in the field, hear it from one of the ugly horses themselves.
 I don’t consider myself a special snowflake for being a Legionnaire, but seeing very few ‘inside’ reports written, I feel honored to share my knowledge and experience with you and hope it serves you well.